 Session 2: online (two weeks)

-Please expect to engage with online materials and the discussion board.
+Please expect to engage with online materials, the discussion board and the creation of content in a Blackboard learning module.
 This is an opportunity to "be a student" and gain some insight from that perspective.

 Session 3: in-seat meeting

 Faculty are encouraged to bring their own laptops.

 - Reflect on the experience of being an online learner.